tathey1/autogmm/code/scripts/complete_experiments/README.md

 The autogmm and mclust scripts additionally display the BIC curves for their different clustering options (Figure 5).

-At the top of each script is a line that defines a variable called "dataset."
-This variable indicates the dataset on which the algorithm will run.

 Note: For the R script, users may need to "Set Working Directory" to "Source File Location," for the scripts to find find relative paths correctly.